lmacakova/PFDA/pfda_project/README.md

 ### Solution:

 In project.ipynb notebook.
-I decided to use neural network prediction[^2] with mean absolute error as measurement.
+I decided to use neural network prediction[^2] with mean absolute error[^3] as measurement.

 ### Contact:
 Lucia Macakova